-In previous guidance, the SEC reminded registrants that they should address material uncertainties associated with the methods, assumptions and estimates underlying their critical accounting measurements.4 The proposed amendments would expressly require disclosure of critical accounting estimates.
+In previous guidance, the SEC reminded registrants that they should address material uncertainties associated with the methods, assumptions and estimates underlying their critical accounting measurements.7 New Item 303(b)(3) expressly requires disclosure of critical accounting estimates.

-As proposed, a critical accounting estimate would be defined as "an estimate made in accordance with generally accepted accounting principles that involves a significant level of estimation uncertainty and has had or is reasonably likely to have a material impact on the registrant's financial condition or results of operations."
+Under Item 303(b)(3), critical accounting estimates are defined as "estimates made in accordance with generally accepted accounting principles that involve a significant level of estimation uncertainty and have had or are reasonably likely to have a material impact on the registrant's financial condition or results of operations."
 As stated in a related instruction, this disclosure of critical accounting estimates is intended to supplement, but not duplicate, the description of accounting policies contained in the financial statements.

-For each critical accounting estimate, a registrant would be required to disclose, to the extent material:
+For each critical accounting estimate, a registrant must disclose, to the extent material:

-- why the estimate is subject to uncertainty, - how much each estimate has changed during the reporting period, and - the sensitivity of the reported amounts to the material methods, assumptions and estimates underlying the estimate's calculation.
+- why the estimate is subject to uncertainty; - how much each estimate has changed during the relevant period; and - the sensitivity of the reported amounts to the material methods, assumptions and estimates underlying the estimate's calculation.

-The SEC further noted that, despite some overlap, the proposed requirement to disclose critical accounting estimates should not be conflated with the discussion of critical audit matters ("CAMs")5 required in auditor reports, commencing this year for large accelerated filers.
+The SEC further noted that, despite some overlap, the requirement to disclose critical accounting estimates should not be conflated with the discussion of critical audit matters ("CAMs")8 required in auditor reports, which commenced this year for large accelerated filers (and will be required in the upcoming Form 10-K for most other companies other than emerging growth companies).